msfninja/schedule/README.md

 ./configure
 ```

+This will create the `schedule` directory in your home directory with additional directories that will later store user data.

+**Important: make sure you will be running the node server as the same user as you were running the `configure` file, otherwise the server won't run properly by reading a different home directory than the `configure` file created the `schedule` directory in.**

 ## Server

 **Important: before you can run the server, you need to run the `configure` file.
 Otherwise the node app will exit with an error.
 Go to [this section](#initial-configuration) to get started with the `configure` file.**